Hairstyles Through the Decades

 The Swinging Sixties.
 For me this is one of the most Iconic and influential eras of all time.
 Pop culture really took a new direction, it was a time where anything was possible and people were living their lives to the fullest!
 Fun was at the forefront of many peoples minds and the youth dominated the trends and party scene.
 Women were slowly gaining far more recognition and freedom in the workplace meaning they were able to enjoy and benefit from the independence they deserved.

+Everything was bigger, bolder and louder.
+Material prints were more garish, people wore bright clashing colours and strong straight lines were a popular pattern of many clothes.
+This was most definitely echoed in the hair and beauty trends as well.
 The epic “Beehive” hairstyle was born in the 1960s.
 Made popular by Bridget Bardot, Audrey Hepburn and many more on screen starlets, it was mimicked all over the world and still is today.
 There was A LOT of backcombing and hairspray involved and it typically took the form of a cone shape on top of the head.
 Sometimes it was all of the hair or hair was left out and flicked into that retro style that we all know and love.

 Peace, Love and Hippie hugs, this was a decade like no other.
 Protests for nature preservation, equality, world peace and freedom of speech were rife and people were more willing to fight for their rights than ever before.
 Everyone was more open minded and experimental in all aspects of their life creating a relaxed approach to fashion and style.
 Hair was messier, make up and clothes were used sparingly, life was about living and nurturing the earth you live in.

 “Au Naturel” was the go to look in this decade a sharp contrast to the high maintenance and elegant trends of previous eras.
 Long layered hair, braids and texture were huge.
 Gone was the neatly polished up dos and perfectly drawn make up.
 Super long natural hair had finally made its debut in this decade and women lapped it up.
-The love for nature was also mirrored in the fashion as It was very common to decorate your hair with flowers, leaves and colorful string.
+The love for nature was also mirrored in the fashion as It was very common to decorate your hair with flowers, leaves and colourful string.
 This style is still heavily dominant in todays world with beachy waves, flares and braids making a firm come back.

-The 1980s
+1980s Hair

 The word to describe this decade would be WILD.
-If the 70s were colorful then the 80s were Fluorescent, everything was vibrant, crazy and loud.
-The 80s introduced the world to color in a way that had never been seen before.
+If the 70s were colourful then the 80s were Fluorescent, everything was vibrant, crazy and loud.
+The 80s introduced the world to colour in a way that had never been seen before.
 Unlike the former years where society would stick to the popular style of the time, there were many different themes influencing fashion.
 This era was much more about individuality and expression, some of the wacky style we still use today other trends we are glad to leave behind!

+Technology immensely evolved in this decade which brought the people closer than ever to the music they loved, Walkman’s and TV sets were easier to purchase and no longer considered a high-end luxury.
+With all of this inspiration at their finger tips its no wonder the 80s was such a defining and experimental period.
 Accessories and bold make up were at the height of popularity.
-Retro scrunchies, bows and lots of layered jewellery were wardrobe must haves.
+Retro scrunchies, bows and lots of layered jewelry were wardrobe must haves.
 Its hard to choose one single style from this era as there are so many but we would say Crimping and Spiral perms were definitely the most Iconic look of this time.
 Crimping irons and perm solutions were the tools that were used to create these longs along with tons of accessories to jazz it up!

 The 1990s.
 The era of the TV show and MTV.
 Mainstream Media absolutely boomed in this decade due to the speedy advancement of technology.
 From radical animation to the rise of the internet, people were spoilt for choice when it came to easy entertainment.
 The fashion was hugely inspired by Music and Tv in this period.